How the best leaders make everyone smarter

 The Multiplier is the leader who makes light bulbs go off over people’s heads, enables ideas to flow and problems to get solved.

-By understanding and developing the disciplines and characteristics of a Multiplier your organisation can better utilise and activate the talent already present in your teams.
+By understanding and developing the disciplines of a Multiplier your organisation can better utilise and activate the talent already present in your teams.

 Multipliers are focused on accessing all the capability of the organisation and delivering more by using more of people’s intelligence and skills.
-They optimise business performance because they are working to the assumption:
+They optimise business performance by working to the assumption:

 That they are there to utilise the smarts of their people…